bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Cloudy
+- Partly Cloudy
-- 76% humidity
+- 73% humidity
-- 14 mph wind
+- 13 mph wind
-- 81% cloud cover
+- 62% cloud cover
 - 38 AQI PM2.5 🟩
 - 0.43 inches of rain and 0.36 inches of snow expected in the next 72 hours